This page answers the frequently asked questions about CockroachDB Serverless (beta) and CockroachDB Dedicated.

 CockroachDB Serverless (beta) delivers free and pay-as-you-go CockroachDB clusters for you and your Organization.
 It is a managed instance of CockroachDB that lets you start using your database immediately and auto-scales based on your application traffic.

-For a deeper dive into serverless database concepts and how to get started with CockroachDB Serverless, take the free Introduction to Serverless Databases and CockroachDB Serverless course on Cockroach University.
+For a deeper dive into serverless database concepts and how to get started with CockroachDB Serverless (beta), take the free Introduction to Serverless Databases and CockroachDB Serverless (beta) course on Cockroach University.

 How do I start using CockroachDB Serverless (beta)?